Travel.State.Gov > International Travel > Learn About Your Destination > Austria International Travel Information

 Women Travelers: See our travel tips for women travelers.

 Local hospitals will not settle accounts directly with American insurance companies.
-You must pay the bill to the local hospital and later claim a refund from the insurance carrier in the United States.
-The Austrian Medicine Import Act generally prohibits the import of prescription drugs into Austria, however, non- European Union residents are allowed medicines as part of their personal luggage, but only the quantity required for the period of time you’ll be in the country.
-Travelers may not receive medicine by mail while staying in Austria.
-If a particular medication is not available locally in Austria, an Austrian pharmacy may be able to order the medication prescribed by a local physician from a pharmacy in the U.S.
+You must pay the hospital’s bill and later claim reimbursement from the insurance carrier in the United States.
+The Austrian Medicine Import Act prohibits the import of most prescription drugs into Austria.
+However, non- European Union residents are allowed medicines as part of their personal luggage, but only the quantity required for the period of time you’ll be in the country.
+Travelers may not receive medicine by mail from abroad while in Austria.
+If a particular medication is not available in Austria, an Austrian pharmacy may be able to order the medication prescribed by a local physician from a pharmacy in the United States.